NASA-Planetary-Science/MoonMag/README.md

 ![MoonMag logo](misc/MoonMag_logoDocs.png)

 ## Magnetic induction calculations and analysis for sounding of icy moons
 Written in Python 3.8 as supplemental material for "An analytic solution for evaluating the magnetic field induced from an arbitrary, asymmetric ocean world" DOI: [10.1016/j.icarus.2021.114840](https://doi.org/10.1016/j.icarus.2021.114840).
-For help, please contact M. Styczinski at [marshall.styczinski@bmsis.org](mailto:marshall.styczinski@bmsis.org).
+For help, please contact M. Styczinski at itsmoosh@gmail.com.

 The main repository is mirrored at <https://github.com/NASA-Planetary-Science/MoonMag>; any pull requests should be submitted to <https://github.com/itsmoosh/MoonMag>.
+Read the software documentation at <https://itsmoosh.github.io/MoonMag>.

 ## Acknowledging MoonMag
 Thank you for your interest in MoonMag!
 Please consider alerting us to your work (marshall.styczinski@bmsis.org).
 Suggested acknowledgement in publications: "Data used in this work were generated with the open source MoonMag framework hosted on GitHub."